deepraining/lila/docs/cmd-server.md

 lila arc
 ```

-* current working directory should be the parent directory of dist.
+* current working directory should be the parent directory of `dist`.
 * this command just do with dist directory, if you want to archive the whole project, please use your own way.

 ### `clean`: clean redundant hash-code-suffix files which created by revision, and are not used anymore.